JadduAnusha/Starwars/README.md

 Created two essential components, Starship.jsx and StarshipList.jsx, dedicated to the retrieval and display of starship data.

 ### The RESTfull API.
-Access starship information from SWAPI('https://swapi.dev/api/starships') and implement api.js with Axios to fetch data from API.
+Access starship information from SWAPI('https://swapi.dev/api/starships') and implemented api.js with Axios to fetch data from API.

 ### Styling with SASS (SCSS):

-Create responsive styles using Flex and media queries to adapt the layout for different screen sizes.
+Created responsive styles using Flex and media queries to adapt the layout for different screen sizes.

 ###  Data Manipulation: